PlaidCloud/website/content/en/docs/reference/glossary/namespace.md

 date: 2018-04-12
 full_link: /docs/concepts/overview/working-with-objects/namespaces
 short_description: >
-  An abstraction used by Kubernetes to support multiple virtual clusters on the same physical cluster.
+  An abstraction used by PlaidCloud to support multiple virtual clusters on the same physical cluster.

 aka:
 tags:
 - fundamental
 ---
- An abstraction used by Kubernetes to support isolation of groups of resources within a single {{< glossary_tooltip text="cluster" term_id="cluster" >}}.
+ An abstraction used by PlaidCloud to support isolation of groups of resources within a single {{< glossary_tooltip text="cluster" term_id="cluster" >}}.

 <!--more-->